Chapter 7. Configuring instance scheduling and placement

 7.6.5.
 Creating a project-isolated host aggregate Copy linkLink copied to clipboard!

-You can create a host aggregate that is available only to specific projects.
-Only the projects that you assign to the host aggregate can launch instances on the host aggregate.
+Create a host aggregate that is restricted only to specific projects.
+This project-isolated host aggregate helps to ensure that only authorized projects can launch instances on those designated Compute nodes.

 Prerequisites